Around Town: An activist and grandmother writes her memoir

 Others may see the 77-year-old Sandy Springs grandmother as an energetic activist who has lived a very public life.
 But her jewelry proudly proclaims she’s also the kind of woman who likes to bake cookies for her grandkids.

 Still, she’s no homebody.
 She served 26 years as executive director of the Atlanta chapter of the American Jewish Committee.
-She was president of the Atlanta section of the National Council of Jewish women for two years in the 1970s, and now is again president of the group.
+She was president of the Atlanta section of the National Council of Jewish Women for two years in the 1970s, and now is again president of the group.
 She helped create the Atlanta Black/Jewish Coalition and worked to build bridges between religious and ethnic groups.

 Frank has worked to promote human rights, civil rights and women’s rights.
 She describes herself as “a pretty passionate feminist.”
 She’s been involved in Atlanta politics for decades.
 She helped start a successful synagogue, Congregation Or Hadash in Sandy Springs, and served as its president.
 She recently published a memoir called “A Passion To Serve: Memoirs of a Jewish Activist,” which was included in the 2019 book festival of the Marcus Jewish Community Center Atlanta.